tonghuikang/blog/_posts/2022-11-13-resume-comment-template.md

 ---

 I have been commenting on technical resumes in Discord channels by the Tech Interview Handbook and cscareers.dev.
-I want to compile a set of commonly given comments, so that I can copy and paste.
+I want to compile a set of commonly given comments, so that I can copy and paste them.
 This also helps me retrieve how I have exactly written similar comments for clarity and thoughtfulness.
 I also document some thoughts behind the comment as well.